e4c5/antikythera-examples/docs/liquibase_indexes.md

 ## Overview

 The Indexes tool parses Liquibase XML changelog files to extract and display all database indexes, primary keys, and unique constraints.
-It provides a comprehensive view of database index structure by processing the master changelog and all included files.
+It provides a comprehensive view of the database index structure by processing the master changelog and all included files.

 ## Features